navahmed/capstone-marketing-campaign-binary-classifier/README.md

 Write documentation that looks like someone you would want to work with.

-* Link to an imag here
+* Link to an image here

 Try to also write your information in a way that as you read down the page, the information becomes less and less vital to getting the whole point of the project.
 AKA

-**DO NOT PUT THE GOOD BITS OF YOUR PROJECT BURRIED AWAY AT THE BOTTOM OF YOUR README, YOU ARE NOT WRITING A DECTIVE NOVEL**
+**DO NOT PUT THE GOOD BITS OF YOUR PROJECT BURRIED AWAY AT THE BOTTOM OF YOUR README, YOU ARE NOT WRITING A DETECTIVE NOVEL**